alexcarrascom/Econometric-methods/SVAR/README.md

 # SVAR package

-Reduced form estimation, structural estimation, and confidence intervals for the impulse response functions were all computing in
+Read SVAR.pdf for a nice application: reduced form estimation, structural estimation, and confidence intervals for the impulse response functions were all computing in
 MATLAB.
 Basically, I have created five script functions that can be used to a wide range of structural VAR models with short and long-run identification restrictions: